aernesto/ExampleGitExercise/README.md

 # ExampleGitExercise
 This repo shows how git and GitHub can address a specific minimalist use case.
 The goal is to simulate a minimal project development setup, in which sharing with 2 independent parties is needed.

+**Note:** _I use MATLAB here, but the whole exercise is doable in any language.
+I encourage you to do it in your favorite programing language._

-# MATLAB code development exercise
+# Code development exercise
 Try to perform the sequence of steps below without a version control system if you feel brave.

 1. create a function myfunc that takes no argument and displays the number 38 to the screen.
-2. create a script called myscript.m that calls myfunc once.
+2. create a script called myscript that calls myfunc once.
 3. share the script and the function with collaborator 1.
 4. Enhance both myfunc and myscript so that:
   - myfunc now takes a single integer as argument and displays it to the screen